 If you have a flair for art, why not makes some of these happy looking clothes peg couples.
 With enough spare pegs you could recreate an entire series of Strictly Come dancing, or dancing with the stars.

 4 – Countdown To Christmas

-OK, it might not be anywhere near the festive season just yet, but in terms of ideas it is a rather good one.
-Instead of buying those rather expensive chocolate Christmas calendars, why not make your own using some only card board and pegs!
-You could also use clothing pins to do this as well.
+OK, it might not be anywhere near the festive season just yet, but in terms of ideas, it is a rather good one.
+Instead of buying those rather expensive chocolate Christmas calendars, why not make your own using some only cardboard and pegs!
+You could also use clothes pins to do this as well.

 3 – Plant Pegs